docsifyjs/awesome-docsify/README.md

 - [Regauge](https://itchef.github.io/regauge) - A command line interface for react app bundled with webpack, prettier and many more.
 - [google-spreadsheet (npm module)](https://theoephraim.github.io/node-google-spreadsheet) - A Google Sheets API wrapper for JavaScript.
 - [Android Tutorial 2020](https://an.rustfisher.com/) - Android tutorial 2020.
 Android app develop wiki site.
+- [docsify-open-course-starter-kit](https://github.com/hibbitts-design/docsify-open-course-starter-kit) - A ready-to-fork template to create a Docsify open course website. [@hibbittsdesign](https://github.com/hibbitts-design).
+- [docsify-open-publishing-starter-kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) - A ready-to-fork template to create an open Docsify documentation website, with a link automatically created on each page to edit the source Markdown text in a GitHub or GitLab repository. [@hibbittsdesign](https://github.com/hibbitts-design).

 ## Plugins